MiamiOH-CSE274/Interactive-Debugging/README.md

 * 13.a) Which portion of the code do you think is causing the problem?
 If you aren’t sure, you can try repeating step 4, as well as looking over the code.

+Well,OK.. things are getting interesting at this point.It seems like there is nothing on the left side.
+Mathematically, there is nothing wrong with setting coordinates.
+But the left side is missing.
+It made me thing about the first corner of the triangle is in the lower left.
+Nothing wrong with settig coordinate.
+And I kept looking down and found out this program generates a ramdom case to decide which position to start the bug.
+Case 0 is from the lower left, Case 1 is lower right and Case 2 is middle top.
+I was thinking it might have some problems on lower left position.
+It seems like this lower left case has never been executed.
+I used switch() very often and eventually I found out it miss a BREAK at the end of Case 0.

 Step 14
 -------